 What pastoral support will be available for my daughter?
 Pastoral Care is important for boys and girls, especially during their early adolescent years.
 To ensure the girls feel supported and safe a Middle School Dean with primary responsibility for the pastoral care of the girls will be appointed.
 This Dean will work alongside the existing pastoral care support team with House Deans, College Counsellor, Nurse, Chaplain and Middle School Leadership Team.

-In the Prep School pastoral care will primarily be overseen by individual classroom teachers, the same as it currently is for boys.
+In the Junior School pastoral care will primarily be overseen by individual classroom teachers, the same as it currently is for boys.
 Our small class sizes allow teachers to have an in-depth knowledge of their students.
-In addition we have Junior and Senior Syndicate Deans, Assistant Principal, College Counsellor, Nurse and Chaplain who work together to care for Prep School students.
+In addition we have Junior and Senior Syndicate Deans, Assistant Principal, College Counsellor, Nurse and Chaplain who work together to care for Junior School students.

 Will the College eventually become 1:1 boys and girls?
 Initially there are limited numbers of places available for girls.
 This allows us to grow the roll gradually while maintaining the same personalised education for all students.
 Over time we would need to develop the required teaching and learning facilities required for a growing roll.